NTNU-IMT3603-PLATFORMER/NTNU-IMT3606-GAME/Documents/gamedesign.md

 - shift: sprint
 - dd: dash right
 - aa: dash left
-  - This has to be tuned so that you don&#39;t accidentally dash when you just want to make several small movements.
+  - This has to be tuned so that you don't accidentally dash when you just want to make several small movements.

 ## Audio, Music, Sound Effects